Los Angeles Rams vs. Baltimore Ravens NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Rams stats and trends

-- So far this season, the Rams have been installed as favorites by a 3.5-point margin or more 10 times and are 4-6 ATS in those matchups.
+- So far this season, the Rams have been installed as favorites by a 4.5-point margin or more seven times and are 4-3 ATS in those contests.

-- Los Angeles' games this year have gone over the point total eight times in 15 opportunities (53.3%).
+- Los Angeles' games this year have eclipsed the over/under in 53.3% of its opportunities (eight times in 15 games with a set point total).

-- Los Angeles is 7-4 against the spread and 10-1 overall in games when it scores more than 23.7 points.
+- Los Angeles is 7-4 against the spread and 10-1 overall this season when the team puts up more than 23.7 points.

-- Los Angeles is 4-4 against the spread and 7-1 overall when the team piles up over 366.1 yards.
+- In games that Los Angeles picks up more than 366.1 yards, the team is 4-4 against the spread and 7-1 overall.

-- The Rams have turned the ball over 18 times this season, seven more turnovers than the Ravens have forced (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Ravens.